jlapaijmans/Consensify/README.md

 which will return

 ```
-welcome to consensify_c v2
+welcome to consensify_c v2.1
 Available options:

 -p filename(with path) of the positions file (required)
 -c filename(with path) of the counts file (required)
+-s filename(with path) of the scaffold file (required)
 -o filename(with path) of the output fasta (required
 -min minimum coverage for which positions should be called (defaults to 2)
 -max maximum coverage for which positions should be called (defaults to 100)
 -n_matches number of matches required to call a position (defaults to 2)
--n_random_reads number of random reads used (note that fewer reads might be used if a position has depth<n_random_reads (defaults to 3)
+-n_random_reads number of random reads used; note that fewer reads might be used if a position has depth<n_random_reads (defaults to 3)
 -v verbose output to stout
 -h a list of available options (note that other options will be ignored)
 example usage: consensify_c -c eg.counts -p eg.pos -o eg.fasta